oneoaas-golib/bosun/docs/definitions.md

 Lookup tables are named, then have entries based on Tags, and within each entry there are arbirary key / value pairs.
 To access the data in expressions either the [lookup](/expressions#lookuptable-string-key-string-numberset) or [lookupSeries](/expressions#lookupseriesseries-seriesset-table-string-key-string-numberset) expression functions are used.

+When using notification lookups, the "lookup" function is actually different from the expression lookup function behind the scenes.
+Users using `lookupSeries` should still use `lookup` when defining notification lookups.

 (TODO: Example showing multiple groups as well)